rupert648/blog/blog/2022-12-07-Deploying-an-Argo-Workflow-on-GKE-and-accessing-the-Argo-UI.md

 ```bash
 kubectl get ingresses -n argo
 ```
-Then navigate in your browser to the address <ip>/argo.
+Then navigate in your browser to the address/argo.

 Hopefully you have success!